 Where an individual wishes to make a formal request for a review of UOW's conduct in the handling of his/her personal or health information, the Privacy Complaint Internal Review Application Form is to be completed and lodged with the Legal Services Unit.

-Your first contact for any privacy-related matters should be Carmel Perre, who is UOW's Information Compliance Officer.
+Your first contact for any privacy-related matters should be Carmel Perre, who is UOW's Manager, Information Compliance.
 Carmel's contact details are as follows: